opensearch-project/project-website/_posts/2025-11-06-lucene-hnsw-performance-deep-dive.md

 Here’s how it works:

-1. **A virtual shortcut is created:** When a shard opens, Lucene instructs the operating system to map the on-disk HNSW graph files into the OpenSearch process’s **virtual memory space**.
+1. **A virtual shortcut is created**: When a shard opens, Lucene instructs the operating system to map the on-disk HNSW graph files into the OpenSearch process’s **virtual memory space**.
 This creates a fast “shortcut” to the files on disk without actually loading them into RAM.
-2. **Data is loaded on demand:** As a query traverses the graph, it accesses these virtual memory addresses.
+2. **Data is loaded on demand**: As a query traverses the graph, it accesses these virtual memory addresses.
 The first time a page is needed, the operating system intercepts the access, reads that portion of the file from disk into the **page cache**, and then returns it to the process.
-3. **Subsequent access is from RAM:** Future requests for that same page are served directly from the page cache at memory speed, completely bypassing the disk.
+3. **Subsequent access is from RAM**: Future requests for that same page are served directly from the page cache at memory speed, completely bypassing the disk.

 This model delegates memory management to the operating system, which is highly optimized for the task.
 However, performance depends entirely on the size of the page cache.